How many times as a designer have you been asked by an enthusiastic marketing person to to do a language selection dropdown menu “with all the flags”?

 For a while Adobe used to use a world map, which I liked and it worked well on their site, but it was one ambitious feat of graphic design to try to draw the whole planet into a 30×30 pixel gap.
 Our favoured approach was what Adobe ended up doing as well.

 A globe symbol to me seems to say exactly what it needs to and gets across the international concept without having to use any words (although Adobe chickened out a bit and added the words “Change region” to it).
 But then is using a globe offending Flat-Earthers?
-When you’re trying to please the entire world you can never win…
+When you’re trying to please the entire world you can never really win…